Rowan-Ranch/livestock-rs/README.md

 ## Sheep Breeds
 - Features a wide variety of sheep breeds including popular types like Dorper, Romney, and Merino.
 - Regional and specialty breeds such as the Icelandic, Navajo Churro, and Valais Blacknose.

+## Swine Breeds
+- Features a wide variey of swine breeds including popular types like Duroc, KuneKune, Hampshire, and more.
+- Regional specialties, including Oxford Sandy & Black, Ba Xuyen, and Arapawa Island.

 ## Donkey Breeds
 - Features common donkey breeds including Standard, Large Standard, Miniature, Mary, Mammoth Jack Stock, and more.